rachita27/WebScraping/README.md

 # WebScraping
-I've used Request & BeautifulSoup library to scrape the contents of a webpage, whose link is - http://books.toscrape.com/index.html
+I've used Requests & BeautifulSoup4 library to scrape the contents of a webpage, whose link is - http://books.toscrape.com/index.html

 And then used pandas to convert into desired readable dataframe.